sfl0r3nz05/ICSsVirtualForCiberSec/README.md

   - :r20XYz chooses the release version of the MATLAB container.

-  - Open a bash for the Matlab container: e.g.: `docker exec -it <containerID> bash`
+  - Open a bash for the Matlab container: e.g.: `docker exec -it <containerID> bash`.

-  - Run Matlab with `root` permissions: `sudo matlab`
+  - Run Matlab with `root` permissions: `sudo matlab`.

   - Install Matlab Simulink as add-on: